abhinine4/abhinine4/README.md

 - 🏢 Software / ML Engineer
 - 😄 I have 4 years of Machine Learning experience and a Master's degree in Computer Science
 - 🌱 I’m currently searching for full-time roles in Machine learning or Software Engineering
-- 🔭 I specialize in building scalable distributed systems and computer vision applications
+- 🔭 I specialize in building scalable language and computer vision applications
 - 📫 How to reach me: akumar58@buffalo.edu

 ![](https://komarev.com/ghpvc/?username=abhinine4)